BehnamAxo/randulate/README.md

 - **Throws**: An error if either the first name or last name is missing, or if an invalid 'nameOrder' value is provided.
 Returns a string, the generated email address.

+Returns a string representing an email address.

 ---

-### `randomEmail` Function
+### `randomEmail(gender)`

 Generates a random email address based on optional gender-specific names.

 - `gender` (optional, string): An optional parameter representing the gender.
 Use 1 for male and 0 for female.
 - **Throws**: An error if an invalid gender value is provided.

 Returns a string, the generated random email address.

 ---

-### `emailByName` Function
+### `emailByName(name)`

 Generates an email address based on a name and a list of domains.
 - `name` (string): The name to create an email address from.

-- Returns a string, an email address in the format 'name@domain'.
+Returns a string, an email address in the format 'name@domain'.

 ---

-### `gender` Function
+### `gender()`

 Generates a random gender as either 'Female' or 'Male.

-- Returns a string, a randomly chosen gender, either 'Female' or 'Male'.
+Returns a string, a randomly chosen gender, either 'Female' or 'Male'.

 ---

-### `usPhoneNumber` Function
+### `usPhoneNumber()`

 Generates a random U.S. phone number in the format '(XXX) XXX-XXXX'.

-- Returns a string, a random U.S. phone number in the specified format.
+Returns a string, a random U.S. phone number in the specified format.

 ---

-### `SSN` Function
+### `SSN()`

 Generates a random Social Security Number (SSN) in the format 'XXX-XXX-XXX'.

-- Returns a string, a random SSN in the specified format.
+Returns a string, a random SSN in the specified format.

 ---

-### `usAddress` Function
+### `usAddress()`

 Generates a random U.S. address in the format 'StreetNumber StreetName, City, State ZIP Code'.

-- Returns a string, a random U.S. address in the specified format.
+Returns a string, a random U.S. address in the specified format.

 ---

-### `person` Function
+### `person(excludeProperties)`

 Generates a random person object with various properties.
 - `excludeProperties` (optional, array of strings): An optional array of property names to be excluded from the generated person object.
+    - `id` (string): A version 4 UUID.
+    - `phoneNumber` (string): A randomly generated US phone number.
+    - `gender` (string): A randomly chosen gender, either 'Female' or 'Male'.
+    - `name` (string): A randomly generated name.
+    - `ssn` (string): A random Social Security Number.
+    - `email` (string): A randomly generated email based on the person's name.
+    - `address` (string): A randomly generated US address.

-- Returns an object, a randomly generated person object with properties such as 'id', 'phoneNumber', 'gender', 'name', 'ssn', 'email', and 'address'.
+Returns an object, a randomly generated person object with properties such as 'id', 'phoneNumber', 'gender', 'name', 'ssn', 'email', and 'address'.
 Excludes properties if specified in `excludeProperties`.

+---

+### `language()`

+Generates a random language.

+Returns a string representing a randomly selected language.

+---

+### `maritalStatus()`

+Generates a random marital status.

+Returns a string, a randomly selected marital status.

+---

+### `universityAttended()`

+Generates a random university.

+Returns a string, a randomly selected US university.

+---

+### `password(length = 12, options = {})`

+Generates a random password based on specified options.
+  - `length` (optional, default: 12) - The length of the generated password.
+  - `options` (optional, default: {}) - Additional options for password generation.
+    - `includeLowerCase` (optional, default: true) - Include lowercase letters in the password.
+    - `includeUpperCase` (optional, default: true) - Include uppercase letters in the password.
+    - `includeDigits` (optional, default: true) - Include digits in the password.
+    - `includeSpecialChars` (optional, default: true) - Include special characters in the password.
+    - `lengthRange` (optional, default: { min: length, max: length }) - Range of acceptable password lengths.

+- **Throws:** An error if no character sets are selected for password generation.

+Returns a string, the generated password based on the specified options.

+This function generates a password by selecting characters from different character sets, including lowercase letters, uppercase letters, digits, and special characters.
+The options allow customization of the password length and the inclusion of specific character sets.
+It utilizes the `crypto` module to generate secure random bytes for enhanced password security.

 ## Usage